Kathmandu To Chitwan Travel Guide

 From Mugling until Narayanghat, we travel along the river bank of the Narayani River.
 The stretch is 37 kilometers through little twists of hilly roads.
 One of the most significant Hindu pilgrimage sites, Devghat, is located between this travel stretch.

-Devghat is a popular salvation site for Hindus located at the confluence of the Kaligandaki and Narayani Rivers.
+Devghat is a popular Hindu salvation site located at the confluence of the Kaligandaki and Narayani Rivers.
 The road then leads to Narayaghat, piercing into the Chitwan district.

 Narayanghat is a bustling town with modern amenities in the Chitwan district.
 There is a vast bridge, Narayani Bridge, built over the Narayani River, spanning a length of 420 meters.
-The road diverges from Narayanghat, and one head south towards the neighboring town of India, Birgunj.
 The other route takes on Narayani Bridge to the west and heads towards Lumbini, the birthplace of Lord Buddha, via East-West Highway.

 From Narayanghat, your bus heads southbound towards Tandi.
 From there, you will reach the tourist hub of Chitwan, Sauraha.
-It is a 17 kilometers journey from Narayanghat to Sauraha.
+It is a 17-kilometer journey from Narayanghat to Sauraha.
 Your final stop on Kathmandu Chitwan Bus travel is at Sauraha, the gateway to Chitwan National Park.

 Luggage